okl/danger-jawsome/README.md

 ==============

-A framework for rapidly configuring and deploying JSON Denormalization processes
+A framework for rapidly configuring and deploying JSON Denormalization processes.

+If you're new to jawsome, you should proceed in the following
+order:

+1. jawsome-core
+1. jawsome-dsl
+1. jawsome-cli / jawsome-hadoop

+You are also encouraged to peruse the unit tests for those projects.
+You'll get a lot of usage examples from them.

 # Goals

-Before we set out to build something, let's just have a nice little brain dump- you know, for historical purposes.
+Before we set out to build something, let's just have a nice little brain dump - you know, for historical purposes.

 # The Problem